The Unbalanced Gromov Wasserstein Distance: Conic Formulation and Relaxation: Introduction

-It is frequent to take $\rho\D_\phi$ instead of $\D_\phi$ (or equivalently take $\psi=\rho\phi$) to adjust the strength of the penalization of the marginals.
-Classical (balanced) optimal transport is retrieved with $\phi=\iota_{=}$ or by taking the limit $\rho \rightarrow +\infty$, which enforces exact conservation of mass $\pi_1=\mu$ and $\pi_2=\nu$.
-In the limit $\rho \rightarrow 0$, when $\D_\phi=\rho\KL$ is the Kullback-Leibler relative entropy divergence, $\text{UW}(\mu,\nu)^2/\rho$ tends to the squared Hellinger distance, which does not introduce any transportation at all.
-When $0 < \rho < +\infty$, unbalanced OT operates a tradeoff between transportation and creation of mass, which is crucial for instance to be robust to outliers in the data and to cope with mass variations in the modes of the distributions.
+Here $(\pi_1,\pi_2)$ are the two marginals of the joint distribution $\pi$, defined by $\pi_1(A) = \pi(A \times Y)$ for $A \subset X$.
+The mapping $\la : \RR^+ \rightarrow \RR$ and exponent $q\geq 1$ should be chosen wisely to ensure for instance that \text{UW} defines a distance (see Section~\ref{sec-setup-dist}).
+It is frequent to take $\rho\D_\phi$ instead of $\D_\phi$ (i.e. take $\psi=\rho\phi$) to adjust the strength of the marginals' penalization.
+Balanced OT is retrieved with the convex indicator $\phi=\iota_{\{1\}}$ (i.e. $\phi(1)=0$ and $\phi(x)=+\infty$ otherwise) or by taking the limit $\rho \rightarrow +\infty$, which enforces $\pi_1=\mu$ and $\pi_2=\nu$.
+When $0 < \rho < +\infty$, unbalanced OT operates a trade-off between transportation and creation of mass, which is crucial to be robust to outliers in the data and to cope with mass variations in the modes of the distributions.
 For supervised tasks, the value of $\rho$ should be cross-validated to obtain the best performances.

-Its use is gaining popularity in applications, such as supervised learning~\cite{frogner2015learning}, medical imaging registration~\cite{feydy2019fast}, videos~\cite{lee2019parallel} and gradient flow to train neural networks~\cite{chizat2018global,rotskoff2019global}.
+Its use is gaining popularity in applications, such as medical imaging registration~\citep{feydy2019fast}, videos~\citep{lee2019parallel}, generative learning~\citep{balaji2020robust} and gradient flow to train neural networks~\citep{chizat2018global,rotskoff2019global}.
 Furthermore, existing efficient algorithms for balanced OT extend to this unbalanced problem.
-In particular Sinkhorn's iterations, introduced in ML for balanced OT by~\cite{CuturiSinkhorn}, extend to unbalanced OT~\cite{chizat2016scaling, sejourne2019sinkhorn}, as detailed in Section~\ref{sec-algo}.
+In particular Sinkhorn's iterations, introduced in ML for balanced OT by~\citet{CuturiSinkhorn}, extend to unbalanced OT~\citep{chizat2016scaling, sejourne2019sinkhorn}, as detailed in Section~\ref{sec-algo}.

 \paragraph{The Gromov-Wasserstein distance and its applications.}